 - For old engines, maintaining compression, can be a bit of challenge.
-Compression-related issues are often a major contributing factor to a loss of power.
-Furthermore, the fixes aren’t as easy as some of the other reasons, simply because metal components have worn over time.
+Compression-related issues, are often a major contributing factor, to a loss of power.
+Furthermore, the fixes aren’t as easy as some other reasons, simply because metal components, have worn over time.

 Carbon Deposits On Intake Valves/Valve Seats

-- Consequently, if carbon deposits build up on the valves or valve seats; this can prevent the valves from closing properly.
-If an intake valve cannot fully close, it will allow air to escape during the compression stroke.
+- Consequently, if carbon deposits build up on the valves, this can prevent the valves from, closing properly.
+If an intake valve cannot fully close, it will allow air to escape, during the compression stroke.
 As a result, lowering the compression ratio.

 Fouled Spark Plugs

-- Spark plugs can build deposits with time.
+- Spark plugs can build up deposits over time.
 Inconsistent spark plug firing means, you’re likely to misfire.
 So, maintaining clean plugs, doesn’t result in a loss of power.

 Carbon Deposits On The Piston

 - If deposits build on the piston or cylinder walls, these deposits can create hot spots.
 Consequently, these hot spots can result in engine knock, if conditions allow for it.
 So, if the engine is capable, it will retard the ignition timing to reduce the likelihood of spark knock.

 - By retarding the ignition timing, power is lost.
 Engines will struggle to run at their usual level, if there is an internal problem.
 Your vehicle may stall, shake at high speeds or struggle with hills.